ryanlane/mimir-source-metart/README.md

 - **Multiple galleries** — create as many sub-channels as you want, each with different settings
 - **Image quality** — full-resolution original or web-large thumbnail
 - **Fit modes** — letterbox, crop, or stretch to display resolution
+- **Baked-in details overlay** — optionally draw title/artist/date/etc. directly onto the artwork image (any corner/edge), for setups with no paired details display
+- **Metadata response header** — optionally expose the same artwork details as an `X-Artwork-Metadata` header on `/request-image`, for integrations that want them without parsing the image

 ## Default Galleries